yclim95/project-management-foundation/README.md

 1. Project Sponsor
 - A person who wants to see the project SUCCEED
 - Has sufficient AUTHORITY to make that happen
+- Example: Several stakeholders for a project disagree on the priorities of many project objectives.
+Who would you ask first for help resolving this issue?
+- Why?
+(The project sponsor wants the project to succeed and has enough authority to help you resolve issues, particularly with other stakeholders.)

 2. Project Sponsor brings 3 Crucial things to project
 - Prioritize objectives